wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 %prod.quarkus.datasource.jdbc.url=jdbc:postgresql://${DB_HOST}/${DB_DATABASE}
 ```

 Quarkus also supports the usage of [Property Expressions][10].
-For instance, if your application is running on Kubernetes, you might want to specify datasource username and password via a Secret.
+For instance, if your application is running on Kubernetes, you might want to specify the  datasource username and password via a Secret.
 In this case, simply use the format `${PROP_NAME}`.
 Those expressions will be evaluated when they are read.
 The property names are either specified within the `application.properties` file or could be coming from environment variables.

 Now your application is [prepared for CI/CD][11] and also for going into production.